 Kalamarakia: A Taste of the Mediterranean

-Kalamarakia, or fried squid, is a beloved Greek seafood dish you can find in almost any seaside taverna or restaurant.
+In almost any seaside taverna or restaurant, Kalamarakia, or fried squid, is a beloved Greek seafood dish.
 Yet, it’s a delicate dish that requires careful steps and timing.
-To make it perfect, the cook has to find fresh squids and clean them carefully before frying them to crispy perfection in Extra Virgin olive oil
+To make it perfect, the cook has to find fresh squids and clean them carefully before frying them to crispy perfection in Extra Virgin olive oil.

 Fava: A Santorini Specialty

-Fava is a traditional dish from the Greek island of Santorini, made from yellow fava beans, onions, garlic, and olive oil.
+Fava is a traditional dish from the Greek island of Santorini.
+It is made from yellow fava beans, onions, garlic, and olive oil.
 You usually sample this simple yet flavorful dish as a dip or a side dish.
-You can find the plant Lathyrus Clymenum only on the island of Santorini, where they have been using it to make Fava for over 3,500 years.
+The plant (Lathyrus Clymenum) is found on the island of Santorini, where people have been using it to make Fava for over 3,500 years.

 Dolmades: Stuffed Grape Leaves